Linguine with Spring Green Veggies Primavera

 - 1/2 cup chèvre cheese Add to list

-- 1/4 cup cooked and sliced bacon (optional) Add to list
+- 1/4 cup cooked and chopped bacon (optional) Add to list

 - Salt and pepper, to taste Add to list

-- Shaved Parmesan for garnish Add to list
+- Shaved Parmesan cheese, for garnish Add to list

-In a heavy sauté pan, heat about 2 tablespoons of oil over medium heat and add the leeks, garlic, asparagus and peas.
+In a heavy sauté pan, heat about 2 tablespoons oil over medium heat and add the leeks, garlic, asparagus and peas.
 Stir-fry this mixture for about 2 minutes or until the veggies are bright green.
-Toss in the arugula, spinach, basil, chèvre and bacon, if you’re using it.
+Toss in the arugula, spinach, basil, chèvre and bacon.
 Season with salt and pepper, to taste.

-Fold the hot pasta into the mixture and drizzle with a little additional olive oil if desired.
+Fold the hot pasta into the mixture and drizzle with a little additional olive oil, if desired.
 Toss to heat through and serve immediately.
-Garnish with shaved Parmesan.
+Garnish with shaved Parmesan cheese.

 Recipe by, PCC Chef